 Our task during the pre-adoption process is to guide you in the assessment of the child whose referral information you have received.
 Our mission is to outline for you the health needs of that particular child and assist you in assessing necessary resources you will need to parent that child.
 We are available to answer questions throughout your adoption process.
 After your child arrives home, our clinic will fully assess your child from a medical, developmental and psychological perspective with our multidisciplinary team.

-Based on our review of the medical records of more than 29,000 children and working with families for over 25 years in our clinic, we can be confident in saying that predicting the needs of children from high risk environments is the most difficult area of adoption medicine.
-However, we have learned through our research that when a child is matched with a family, who understands and can meet that child’s mental and physical health needs, a remarkable recovery is possible.
+Based on our review of the medical records of more than 30,000 children and working with families for over 35 years in our clinic, we can be confident in saying that predicting the needs of children from high risk environments is the most difficult area of adoption medicine.
+However, we have learned through our research that when a child is matched with a family, who understands and can meet that child’s mental and physical health needs, a child is able to reach their full potential.

 It is our hope that every child finds a family in which to grow strong and healthy and our pleasure to assist in the process of a child and a family finding one another.